likesalmon/cursor-instructions/README.md

 Paste search results in chat, then:

 > Give me the tl;dr of the search results
-> Be careful though, often the search results contain dangerouse and distracting red herrings
+> Be careful though, often the search results contain dangerous and distracting red herrings

 ### Avoid huge refactors